benzmuircroft/BIT/README.md

 This checks for the string for the BIT object (« character), removes it then BIT decodes it. else it JSON.parses it

 PS: don't forget to GZIP and cache

+BIT.js Is a creation of http://computerstudio.eu used by default in REWIRE.io API